kopia/kopia/site/content/docs/Getting started/_index.md

 ### Content-Addressable Block Storage

-To list individual contents stored in the Repository use `kopia content list`:
+To list individual contents stored in the Repository, use `kopia content list`:

 ```shell
 $ kopia content list